-When you're motivated to exercise and determined to get results, spending extra time at the gym may seem like a good idea -- but more exercise is not necessarily better.
-Finding a balance between duration, intensity and recovery will get you the best results while sparing you from adverse effects of overtraining.
+When you're motivated to exercise and determined to get results, spending extra time at the gym may seem like a good idea — but more exercise is not necessarily better.
+To get the best workout results, it's important to find a balance between duration, intensity and recovery.
+This will get you the best results while sparing you from adverse effects of overtraining.

 Energy Pathways and Training

-For weight training your muscles rely on limited stores of creatine phosphate, good for only about 10 seconds, and glycogen.
+When it comes to weight training, knowing the maximum workout time to build muscle is essential.
+Your muscles rely on limited stores of creatine phosphate and glycogen when lifting weights.
+This equates to about 10 seconds.
 Available stores of both substrates vary from one individual to the next depending on nutrition status and storage capacity, which is enhanced through exercise.
-Because of these limitations, high-intensity exercise sessions lasting longer than 30 minutes deplete stored glycogen and force the body to break down muscle protein for energy, sub-optimizing workout benefits, notes Rahnama.
-In other words, weight training sessions lasting longer that 30 minutes could be breaking down rather than building up muscle.
+In other words, weight training sessions lasting longer than 30 minutes could be breaking down rather than building up muscle.

 How to Avoid Overtraining